visualboyadvance-m/visualboyadvance-m/trunk/doc/ReadMe.MFC.txt

 Credits
 =======

-VisualBoy and VisualBoy Advance Developers:
-Forgotten

-VisualBoy Advance-M Developers:
 Mudlord
+Nach
+Squall Leonhart
+Spacy
 DJRobX
-Nach
 Jonas Quinn
-Spacy

 ==============
 Special Thanks
 ==============

+Forgotten & the VBA development team:
+- For creating VisualBoyAdvance
+- Couldn't you have written cleaner code???

 chrono:
 - Fixed a bug in the HQ3x/4x filters